Search and Book Flights to Japan

 - Smoking is banned in most public spaces.
 Avoid having a cigarette while onboard public transport, in restaurants or at the cinema.
 Cities around Japan like Tokyo and Kyoto also have strict rules for smoking in the street.
 Before lighting up your cigarette, look for a designated area to avoid fines of JPY 2000 or more.

 The city of Kyoto attracts more than 10 million visitors each year.
 Spared from the devastation of WWII, little has changed in this ancient city in the past 1,000 years.
 Once the imperial capital of Japan, the "City of 10,000 Shrines" boasts more temples than anywhere else in the country.
-It's the perfect destination for travellers who want to immerse themselves in the Japanese culture and marvel at Kyoto's architectural wonders.
+It's the perfect destination for travellers on flights to Japan who want to immerse themselves in the Japanese culture and marvel at Kyoto's architectural wonders.
 Some of the city's top sites include the 14th-century Golden Pavilion, Nijo Castle, the Kyoto Imperial Palace and the Arashiyama Bamboo Grove.

 Once known as Naniwa, Osaka was Japan's first-ever capital city.
 Today, it's the second largest city in Japan and one of the hottest foodie destinations.
 Known as the "Nation's Kitchen", it's one of the best places in the country to take a cooking class.
 Learn how to craft iconic Japanese dishes such as miso soup or delicious comfort food like pork on rice.
 Once you're done eating your fill, there's plenty of other things to do in the area.
 Visit the famous Osaka Castle, go to the Sumiyoshi-Taisha Shrine or take a cruise on the Osaka River.